dyz1209/GA-ConvE_data/README.md

 （3）The RelationMatrix_Extract.py script is executed to extract the relationship matrix, producing the Relation_Matrix.csv file.
 Additionally, we run Triplets_Extract.py to extract triplets of attack data, which are stored in Triplets.txt.
 The triplet extraction for unclassified data is shown here, and in practice, the data in kg_data.csv is classified according to the final classification result before triplets are extracted.

+The final processed data includes the Characteristic_Matrix.csv feature matrix and the Relation_Matrix.csv feature matrix, which are used for classification experiments.
+The generated triplets file, Triplets.txt, is used for further inference experiments.

 Notes:

 （1）cve_data.csv, cwe_data.csv, and capec_data.csv contain the descriptions of the corresponding data obtained from MITRE.